CodePushGo/website/src/content/blog/en/automatic-build-and-release-with-github-actions.md

 You should add your test in the build step to ensure your code is working.

-Go To your Capgo dashboard and check your build who just appeared, you now have your CI/CD system.
+Go To your CodePushGo dashboard and check your build who just appeared, you now have your CI/CD system.

 If you want to let all of your users get the update whenever it's available, go to your channel and set it to `public`.